UoB-COMSM0166/2025-group-13/README.md

 While our current focus has been on environmental, technical and individual sustainability, we recognize the importance of economic and social issues as well.
 In future iterations, we aim to explore ways to reduce long-term hosting costs, foster a more inclusive community around the game, and continue to minimize the environmental impact.
 These aspects are just as vital and will guide our next steps toward a more holistic sustainable approach.

-We’ve taken some first steps to make our game more sustainable, ethical, and accessible—like optimizing energy use, simplifying controls and supporting different devices.
+We’ve taken some first steps to make our game more sustainable, ethical, and accessible-like optimizing energy use, simplifying controls and supporting different devices.
 Still, there’s plenty of room to grow.
 For the future of the game, we would like to keep improving in these areas, because we believe they’re essential to creating thoughtful and responsible software.

 # Conclusion